zhougn/hudson-monitor/README.md

 Hudson Monitor
 ==============

-This is a Google Chrome extension for monitoring Hudson job statuses.
+This is a Google Chrome application for monitoring Hudson job statuses.

 Installation
 ------------